HMS Wolverine (D78)

 HMS Wolverine was an Admiralty modified W-class destroyer built for the Royal Navy.
-She was one of four destroyers ordered in April 1918 from James Samuel White & Co Ltd under the 14th Order for Destroyers of the Emergency War Programme of 1917–18.
+She was one of four destroyers ordered in April 1918 from James Samuel White & Co Ltd under the 14th Order for Destroyers of the Emergency War Programme of 1917–1918.
 She was the seventh Royal Navy Ship to carry the name.
 It had been introduced in 1798 for a gun brig and last borne by a destroyer sunk after a collision in 1917.

 Construction

 Wolverines keel was laid on 8 October 1918 at the James Samuel White & Co.
 Ltd. Shipyard in Cowes, Isle of Wight.
 She was launched on 17 July 1919.
 She was 312 ft overall in length with a beam of 29.5 ft.
 Her mean draught was9 ft, and would reach 11.25 ft under full load.
 She had a displacement of 1,140 tons standard and up to 1,550 full load.

 She was propelled by three White-Foster type water-tube boilers powering Parsons geared steam turbines developing 27,000 shp driving two screws for a maximum designed speed of 34 kn.
-She was oil-fired and had a bunkerage of 320 to 370 tons.
+She was oil-fired and had a bunkerage of 320 to 370 LT.
 This gave a range of between 3500 nmi at 15 kn and 900 nmi at 32 kn.

 She shipped four BL 4.7 in (120 mm) Mk.I guns, mount P Mk.I naval guns in four single center-line turrets.
 The turrets were disposed as two forward and two aft in super imposed firing positions.
 She also carried two QF 2 pdr Mk.II "pom-pom" (40 mm L/39) mounted abeam between the funnels.
 Abaft of the second funnel she carried six 21 inch torpedo tubes in two triple mounts on the centreline.